niznik-dev/predicting-zygosity/README.md

 # Formatting Input Files to JSON

-## With capitalization dataset
+## With capitalization dataset (tests/input_training)

-The file already exists for you (coming soon)!
+The file already exists for you - you'll just need to reference it when running the generator in the next step!

 ## With twin dataset